midtown-ai/glossary/glossary/r.md

 # Restricted Boltzmann Machine
 # RBM

+ * Visible layer = what we observe
+ * hidden layer = what we cannot see

  In a full Boltzmann machine, each node is connected to every other node and hence the connections grow exponentially.
 This is the reason we use RBMs.
 The restrictions in the node connections in RBMs are as follows:
    * Hidden nodes cannot be connected to one another.
    * Visible nodes connected to one another.